barryosull/barryosull.com/README.md

 # Barry O Sullivan's Blog
-Welcome one and all.
-This is my blog.
+Welcome one and all to the codebase for my personal site.

-It is a simple site that is based on https://github.com/nekudo/shiny_blog, a nice simple Markdown blog.
+This site is an experiment in adapting an existing PHP markdown based blog codebase (this one => https://github.com/nekudo/shiny_blog) to suit my needs.

+Basically, I've written plently of blogs, so instead I wanted to see if I could navigate someone else's code and add functionality to it.
+The results were mixed.
+The site works and I've added tests for what's important, but the existing code isn't great and is hard to navigate/modify.
+If I have the time, I'll rewrite the domain logic to make it simpler, remove all the abstract class noise for example.

 ## TODOs
-The list of things I'd like to do in this blog to make it usable
+The list of things I'd like to do in this blog to make it more usable

-Done:
+### Done:
-- Blog listing cuts
+- Blog listings show an exert of the article
-- Get vendor folder working with composer
+- `vendor` folder is no longer part of the repo, now uses composer properly
-- Make date optional
+- Made article date optional
 - Default author to me
-- Jekyll parser
+- Use Jekyll style document headers (like dev.to)
-  -  Clean up
+  -  Cleaned up code
 - Code syntax should be dark background
-- Google Analytics
+- Added Google Analytics
-  - Disable for development
+  - Disabled for development
-- Update production instance to use latest PHP7 version
+- Updated production instance to use latest PHP7 version
-    - Release site
+    - Released site
-- Blog article cover images
+- Added cover images to Blog article's
 - Publish/Unpublish articles via meta meta info
 - Published/Unpublished articles, allows sending links to unpublished articles
-- Put files in a public dir
+- Put index.php and content in a public dir (fixing security hole)
-- Fix tables in markdown parser, they're not working right (see ES article)
+- Fixed tables in markdown parser, they weren't working right
-- Fix HTML title on blog
+- Fixed HTML title on blog
-- Add sharing links (just twitter for now)
+- Added sharing links (just twitter for now)
-- Images should auto resize
+- Images auto resize
-- View list of unpublished
+- View list of unpublished articles via super secret URL
-- Add more articles
+- Added more articles
-- Easy preview of unpublished article
+- Easy preview of unpublished articles
-- Improve homepage
+- Improved homepage
-- Add links to latest article and featured library
+- Added links to latest article and featured library
 - Single deploy script
-- Make deploy script trigger after push to master
+- Made deploy script trigger after push to master
-- Add some way to contact me (LinkedIn link, good enough for now)
+- Added some way to contact me (LinkedIn link, good enough for now)
 - Use my own image hosting
-    - Make it easy to upload and image and get a URL
+    - Made it easy to upload and image and get a URL
-- Move console commands into their own folder, extract out usecases
+- Moved console commands into their own folder, extracted out usecases
-- Add prototype annotations with no storage
+- Added prototype annotations with no storage
 - Investigated freezes on site
     - It was apache, switched to Nginx, problem has gone away
 - Resized blog title size